The Magic of Three

 Then you have to consider the length you want each section to be.
 If you’re a long winded person, you might write sixty thousand words of beginning, panic when you realise nothing has actually happened, and then try to wrap up all one hundred loose ends you’ve laid out in a twenty thousand word sprint.

 I had a crazy Scottish lecturer at university.
-He used to give out free cask wine in class, and we’d spend most lectures drinking beer and eating burgers at the pub, and as far as I’m concerned he was the only guy who really knew what he was talking about.
+He used to give out free cask wine in class, and we’d spend many lectures drinking beer and eating burgers at the pub, and as far as I’m concerned he was the only guy who really knew what he was talking about.
 One of his many tricks was this easy way to avoid overly long beginnings: when you edit the first draft, delete the first two or three paragraphs.
 If it’s a novel, the first two or three chapters.
-I don’t delete so much these days, but only because doing that showed me how much time I was wasting in the early stages.

 So beware of long beginnings and hasty endings.
 The best approximate distribution for a novel (taken from one of Shawn Coyne’s books) is roughly 25% beginning, 50% middle, 25% end.
 Only a guide, of course, but one I’ve found extremely valuable.